 If you would ask me, then I would recommend to save up as much as possible before starting out.
 Why?
 Because there will be a learning curve to this business, and the last thing you want to do is to worry on top of everything whether you will have enough money to ship your products to the final destination.
 Keep in mind that there are import taxes in the US and import VAT in the EU.
 You will not know the exact number until your goods have arrived in the country of destination, which is why it is good to be confident about the fact that you can pay away any of the unexpected costs.

-When I was selling Kindle books as a sole proprietor, I didn’t have to worry about anything other than paying taxes at the end of the year.
-It was an extremely simple way to make passive income with no real obligations.
-But it also didn’t make me too much money and I knew that it wasn’t something that I could do for the rest of my life.
+When I was selling Kindle books as a sole proprietor, I didn’t have to worry about anything other than paying taxes off in the end of the year.
+It was an extremely simple way to make passive income with no real obligations (which I by the way still recommend for people that are just starting out).
+But it also didn’t make me that much money and I knew that it wasn’t something that I could do for the rest of my life.

 When I started, I had around 2500$.
 Could I have had less?
 Absolutely.
 But I wanted to go global immediately, which is why I wanted to make sure that I have enough to start with.
 In a nutshell, this is what you need the most amount of money for when sourcing a product: